 Before you can create definitions on your SAS Metadata Server, you must set up a SAS Metadata Server.
 You must also use SAS Management Console to create a repository.
-For details, see the SAS Metadata Server: Setup Guide.

 To understand how the server metadata is structured in SAS Management Console, see Planning the Metadata.
 After you understand the metadata structure and have connected to a metadata repository, refer to the following sections for specific instructions about using SAS Management Console to set up a server configuration with an IOM Bridge connection: